Localised Spin Rotations: A Size-Consistent Approach to Non-Orthogonal Configuration Interaction: Theory

 \subsection{Generating Spin-Rotated States}

 For a rotation about the axis ${\boldsymbol{\hat n}}=(n_{x}, n_{y}, n_{z})$ by an angle $\theta$, we define the spin rotation matrix $\boldsymbol{R}$ in the basis of $(\alpha, \beta)$ as:

 This matrix performs spin rotation on each spin orbital of a state.
-For a multi-electron state $P$ and its spin-rotated form $Q = \boldsymbol{R} P$, we can express them in spinor form (The basis is expressed as the direct product of the spatial basis and the two-component spin basis) as follows\supercite{Tannoudji}:
+This is one of the many equivalent forms that have been used in literature where spin-projection is concerned.
+We give a simple example of one of forms in the Appendix.
+A comprehensive review on rotation operators is given by Morrison and Parker\cite{Morrison}.
+For a multi-electron state $P$ and its spin-rotated form $Q = \boldsymbol{R} P$, we can express them in spinor form (The basis is expressed as the direct product of the spatial basis and the two-component spin basis) as follows\cite{Tannoudji}:

 where we have partitioned the (Generalized Hartree--Fock (GHF)) orbitals of states $P$ and $Q$ into their spin components. $P_{\alpha}$ and $P_{\beta}$ are both matrices of dimensions $ n_{AO} \times n_{e}$ such that $n_{AO}$ is the number of atomic orbitals in the given basis and $n_{e}$ is the total number of electrons.
 For an initial UHF state, for example, $P_\alpha$ consists of a block corresponding to the $\alpha$ orbitals, and contains zeroes for the $\beta$ orbitals. $Q_{\alpha}$ and $Q_{\beta}$ are similarly matrices of dimensions $ n_{AO} \times n_{e}$, corresponding to the alpha spin and beta spin components respectively.
 By stacking $Q_\alpha$ and $Q_\beta$ together as a $2n_{AO} \times n_{e}$ matrix, each column corresponds to a GHF orbital.
 The resultant matrix is then orthogonalised.\\ The expression in (5) implies that the rotation matrix $\boldsymbol{R}$ will have no effect on a RHF coefficient matrix.
 This is because the alpha and beta coefficients are identical in RHF.
 Therefore, applying the rotation matrix and orthogonalising has no net effect on the RHF coefficient matrix.
 The proposed method therefore does not affect RHF solutions.